 I’m feeling less than pleased with how our Thursday night D&D sessions are going.

 I’m finding that I’m not nearly as mentally agile as I need to be in order to run a game.
-The first and most important rule of DMing is “be flexible”, because the DM isn’t dictating a story to the players; he’s providing a framework for the players, and is then responding to the actions of the players.
+The first and most important rule of DMing is “be flexible”, link because the DM isn’t dictating a story to the players; he’s providing a framework for the players, more about and is then responding to the actions of the players.
 In order to do that, a DM has to be able to present the setting, take the input, and return the results in a consistent and interesting way.
 It’s one part mechanical: you pull the lever, the door closes, and one part artistic: you pull the rusty lever with all your might, and suddenly the steel door slams shut with a clang, darkening the room.
 I can do the first one, but the second one is just not coming to me.

 I thought that with the Hoard of the Dragon Queen module that 90% of the work would be done, and I could focus my preparation time on the other 10% of “flavoring” the framework.
 It’s turning out to be not that way.
 It’s been something like four or five sessions and we’re still in Greenest.
 I need to watch some recorded play-throughs from other people, but I’m pretty certain we’re way behind.
 It feels that the game has been nothing but combat, which is what I had hoped we could avoid (not combat, just combat all the time).
 Last week, I tried to send the players on a non-combat side-mission that I had created, but the players opted to skip it entirely until I forced them back to that track, and it ended with disastrous results.